oasisprotocol/nexus/tests/README.md

-# Oasis Indexer Tests
+# Oasis Nexus Tests

-This directory contains tests for the Oasis Indexer.
+This directory contains tests for Oasis Nexus.
 They have been organized as follows:

 - `e2e/` contains tests that run against a fake blockchain (provided by `oasis-net-runner`) and a black-box indexer (i.e. only external APIs are accessed).
 - `genesis/` contains tests that validate our database state is correct against `oasis-node` genesis state.